vivekkr1809/finite_element_methods/README.md

 # finite_element_methods
-This is a repository implements a self-developed finite element software in C++.
+This is a repository implements a self-developed finite element software in C++ and Python.